How to Hike to BEAUTIFUL Grassi Lakes Near Canmore

 Seasonally, it’s a go year-round, although the lakes do freeze over in the coldest winter months, and you may need snowshoes or crampons.
 However, generally, it’s well-trafficked enough to where the snow is packed down and easy to walk along.
 A good pair of hiking poles should be more than enough.
 The more advanced hike closes in winter and should open up around late April or early May.

-How Long Does it Take To Hike to Grassi Lakes?
+How Long Does it Take?

 That all depends on you and your pace and how long you hang around at the lakes.
-I am a pretty fast-paced hiker and can make it up the trailhead in under a half-hour.
+I am a pretty fast-paced hiker and can make it up the trailhead in under 30 minutes.
 This means a round trip quick hike for outdoor time and cardio could easily take one hour.
 However, if you want to take things slower, take photos, and enjoy your time at the lakes, I would allow two to three hours to fully enjoy.

 Last time we went up to Grassi Lakes, I took my mother, who is not a hiker, and we made it up to Grassi Lakes in under an hour on the hard trail, took plenty of photos, and walked back down on the easy trail in about 2.5 hours.

-How Hard is the Grassi Lakes Hike?
+How Hard is the Trail?

 The Grassi Lakes hike is one of the most accessible hikes in Canmore and Banff.
 It’s often suggested to beginners, families, and the elderly because it is short, has a slight incline, has an elevation gain of 203 meters, and provides fantastic views.
 If you’ve done Tunnel Mountain in Banff, you can expect Grassi Lakes to be easier.

-Absolutely!
 Grassi Lakes is ideal for young children, older grandparents, and pets!
 We’ve even seen people push strollers up the easy trail to Grassi Lakes.
 Granted it would be difficult as it’s not a smooth path, but if you’re willing, go for it!

-Grassi Lakes Hike Notes
+Hike Notes

-• Grassi Lakes is one of the busiest trails in Canmore, especially on weekends.
+- Grassi Lakes is one of the busiest trails in Canmore, especially on weekends.
 Arrive early or later in the day to avoid the crowds in the summer.
 During the winter, you’ll have no problem spacing out from everyone!

-• Be careful of falling rocks.
+- Be careful of falling rocks.
 There are many climbing and bouldering routes at Grassi Lakes, so pay attention that you aren’t standing directly under climbers.
 Plenty of mountain goats and sheep are in the area, that can kick down small rocks.
 There have been deaths from people getting hit by overhead rockfall, so always pay attention.

-• Stay on the trail!
+- Stay on the trail!
 There are signs everywhere asking visitors to stay on the trail to protect the environment, but still, we always see lots of people walking off for photos.

-• Leave No Trace!
+- Leave No Trace!
 Being a busy hike, there is always trash left about.
 There are no garbage facilities on the trail, only at the trailhead.
 Make sure to pack out what you bring in and leave the area as pristine as you found it.

-Wildlife Awareness On Grassi Lake Trail
+Wildlife Awareness

 You should practice good wildlife awareness if you’re on any hikes in the area.
 The region has frequent sightings of black bears, grizzly bears, moose, coyotes, and cougars.
 They all present a threat to humans, and we should reduce our impact on their natural lives.